bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Let\'s take a look at a little bit of a flow chart to sort of see how this is going to work and how we\'re going to kind of make that all work out here.
-Over here on the right side of this page, you see we have a little program here that when it starts, we\'re going to, when somebody fills out that form, we\'re going to prevent the default form submission.
-We\'re going to get the value from that destination name, the location field, the photo field, the description field.
-And then we\'re going to clear out the fields in the form, create a card, create that HTML, and check to see, is the destination list empty?
-If it is, then we\'re going to change the title on the destination list up at the top.
-If it isn\'t, then we\'ll just upend the card to the container.
-In either case, we\'ll upend the card to the container, and we\'ll be able to move on from there, okay?
-So that\'s going to be the basic strategy for how we add stuff to the page.
+Let&apos;s take a look at a little bit of a flow chart to sort of see how this is going to work and how we&apos;re going to kind of make that all work out here.
+Over here on the right side of this page, you see we have a little program here that when it starts, we&apos;re going to, when somebody fills out that form, we&apos;re going to prevent the default form submission.
+We&apos;re going to get the value from that destination name, the location field, the photo field, the description field.
+And then we&apos;re going to clear out the fields in the form, create a card, create that HTML, and check to see, is the destination list empty?
+If it is, then we&apos;re going to change the title on the destination list up at the top.
+If it isn&apos;t, then we&apos;ll just upend the card to the container.
+In either case, we&apos;ll upend the card to the container, and we&apos;ll be able to move on from there, okay?
+So that&apos;s going to be the basic strategy for how we add stuff to the page.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ 689.
 (3xx) ~~~~~~~~~~~~-->